-The Principles of Restorative Justice
+The aims of Restorative Practice

-Build a sense of connection and belonging for all members of a school community
+- To build a sense of connection and belonging for all members of a school community

-Develop understanding and appreciation of differences and difficulties
+- To develop understanding and appreciation of differences and difficulties

-Participate actively in promoting social responsibility and building a school climate of mutual respect
+- To participate actively in promoting social responsibility and building a school climate of mutual respect

 As a school we aim to do this through regular check in and check out circles.
 These happen at the beginning and end of each day in classes and give all children an opportunity to be heard.
 Children are asked to measure their well being on a scale of 1 to 5 with 1 being very low and 5 being high.
 In order for there to be full engagement in learning children have to have good well being [3 or above].
 If a child has lower well-being they will be given the chance for talk time to share any worries, problems or barriers to their learning.
-On occasion teachers may also take the opportunity for a check up circle after lunch.
+On occasion, teachers may also take the opportunity for a check up circle after lunch.

 Through circle time children build stronger connections and relationships with their peers and with the school as a wider community.
 People with strong links and relationships are less likely to hurt or upset others and if they do they want to put things right again more quickly.
-This is restoring justice.

 When an incident occurs children will be asked the same questions: